A Little Overwhelmed

 Does the group have to go through the session all at once?
 If not, consider offering smaller workshops.

-As you worth through your program’s design, break your content into logical chunks.
+As you work through your program’s design, break your content into logical chunks.
 In your case, those chunks will most likely be processes.
 Chunking will help your participants digest the material in pieces.
 Also, a bunch of small bites are usually easier for participants to digest than trying to “eat” the whole enchilada at one time.

 Think about using examples throughout the session.
-Most participants find it easiest to work with something that has a name and a face when they are learning processes, and a good stories and illustrations can make relatively dry material more interesting.
+Most participants find it easiest to work with something that has a name and a face when they are learning processes, and good stories and illustrations can make relatively dry material more interesting.

 Look for ways to get people away from the computer.
 As one of your exercises, maybe you print out a bunch of screenshots, pass one out to each participant, and then have them get themselves in the right order based on what they’re holding.

 Let someone be your hands as you provide instruction.
 In other words, have a participant come to the front, and you tell him or her what to do as you are teaching a process.

 Pair people with different partners throughout the program.
 Peer teaching can be very effective.
 Furthermore, what someone doesn’t “get” with one person, they may understand with another.

 No matter what you do, try not to be predictable when it comes to activities.
 Demo, practice, demo, practice, is boring.
 Change it up.
 Every hour or so, find an activity that takes people away from the keyboard.